 Worried about passing the exam?
 We have found that students retain the information needed to pass the exam through writing.
 The Study Guide requires you to fill in the answers to the questions.
 Through the process of writing the brain retains the information better.
-By purchasing this Study Guide, you'll receive 164 questions to test your knowledge of the physical fitness certification exam.
+By purchasing this Sample Test, you'll receive 168 questions to test your knowledge of the physical fitness certification exam.

 Worried about passing the exam?
 By purchasing this Sample Test, you'll receive 168 questions to test your knowledge.

 Scott Roberts was born and raised in Northern California.
 He received his Bachelor of Arts degree in Exercise Physiology from California State University, Chico in 1986.
 In 1988 he received his Master of Science degree in Exercise Physiology from California State University, Sacramento.
 Prior to starting his Ph.D., he worked at Roseville Hospital and CHART Sports Medicine Clinic, both located in the Sacramento area.
 In 1995 he received his Doctor of Philosophy in Exercise Physiology from the University of New Mexico.
 Prior to coming back to Chico State, Scott taught at Texas Tech University in Lubbock, Texas and at Central Washington University in Ellensburg Washington.
 His primary area of expertise is in Clinical and Pediatric Exercise Physiology.
 Prior to coming to William Jessup University he served as the Program Coordinator for the Exercise Physiology Program and Chair of the Department at C.S.U., Chico.
 He is a fellow in both the American College of Sports Medicine and the American Association of Cardiovascular and Pulmonary Rehabilitation.
 He is currently Professor and Chair of the Kinesiology at William Jessup University.
 His current interests include Faith-Based Fitness and Wellness and Youth Fitness.
 He is the current Past-Chairman of the Board of Directors for the local American Heart Association and a former member of the national Board of Directors of the American Association of Cardiovascular and Pulmonary Rehabilitation.
 Scott has written numerous books, chapters, and articles on topics ranging from strength training for children and adolescents to exercise guidelines for pacemakers and AICDs.